A Sublime Feeling

-Inspired by the current exhibition at Salisbury Museum British Art: Ancient Landscapes, Stage 65, Salisbury Playhouse’s Youth Theatre, will be working with Kazzum to create a special theatre performance in the beautiful surroundings of the garden at Salisbury Museum.
+Inspired by the current exhibition at Salisbury Museum British Art: Ancient Landscapes, Stage 65, Salisbury Playhouse’s talented Youth Theatre, is working with the fabulously imaginative theatre company Kazzum to create a special show in the surroundings of the garden at the Museum.

 Kazzum is a London-based arts organisation specialising in devising productions in non-traditional venues for young people using playful and inclusive methods.

 This production is performed outdoors in the garden of Salisbury Museum.
-Seating is unreserved on the lawn.
+Tickets are unreserved on the lawn.
 Please bring rugs or cushions to sit on.
 There will be limited seating for those with mobility needs.
-The performance will go ahead regardless of the weather.
-In exceptional conditions the performance will take place in The Medieval Hall.
+The performance will go ahead in all but extreme weather.

 Cast & Creatives